karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 #### !!!
 String CORRUPTED - FIX OnStoreLoad() !!!

 Your "storage_x" (x being a number) is using the vanilla storage format.
-Wipe this folder to use the Expansion storage format.
+Wipe this folder to use the CF storage format.
 This will wipe all player progression however.